ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-4-3.md

-Chapter 4: Developing Solutions with Creative Thinking: Examples of Individuals Who Successfully Developed Solutions Using Creative Thinking
+Examples of Individuals Who Successfully Developed Solutions Using Creative Thinking
 ============================================================================================================================================

 Creative thinking is a valuable tool for effective problem-solving.
 In this chapter, we will explore examples of individuals who successfully developed solutions using creative thinking.